denko-rb/denko/README.md

 ### Single-Board-Computer
 - Install [denko-piboard](https://github.com/denko-rb/denko-piboard) on a Linux SBC
-- The included C extention makes the SBC's GPIO header available via a `Denko::PiBoard` instance
+- The included C extension makes the SBC's GPIO header available via a `Denko::PiBoard` instance
 - Use it in Ruby programs, self-contained on the SBC

 ### mruby on Milk-V Duo
 - Download `mruby` and/or `mirb` binaries from the [mruby-denko-milkv-duo](https://github.com/denko-rb/mruby-denko-milkv-duo) repo onto your Milk-V Duo
 - Everything is included.
 Instances of `Denko::Board` in mruby will use the Milk-V's GPIO

 **Notes:**
 - Peripheral drivers are implemented __only__ in this gem, and the source files are used by __all__ stacks
-- That makes the [examples folder](examples) in this gem relveant to all (ignoring hardware incompatibilities)
+- That makes the [examples folder](examples) in this gem relevant to all (ignoring hardware incompatibilities)
 - If using `denko-piboard` or `mruby-denko-milkv-duo`, ignore the hardware and installation sections here

 ## Supported Hardware